-An example of a visualisation of a conceptual model is provided in Figure 2-5.
+An example of a visualisation of a conceptual model is provided in Figure 2-10.

-Figure 2-5 Visualisation following a desk study of the conceptual component of an EGM for a pipeline crossing unstable ground affected by mining and landslides (from Baynes et al. 2021).
+Figure 2-10 Visualisation following a desk study of the conceptual component of an EGM for a pipeline crossing unstable ground affected by mining and landslides (from Baynes et al. 2021).

-2.2.3.4 Acquire observations of the project area throughout investigations
+2.2.3.4 Acquire observations of the project area through investigations

-'Factual' records of the ground are produced by logging in accordance with national standards or international guidelines.
+'Data' records of the ground are produced by logging in accordance with national standards or international guidelines.
 However, such logs can induce limitations and loss of observational data if the logs in question reflect minimum standards.
 There is a need for flexibility in the logging systems to focus the data collection on the key factors that the conceptual model/early observational model indicates will most likely control design.

-Generally, it is useful to provide a geological interpretation in the log (as mandated in the Australian Standards, AS1726 2017), as this aids in the interpretation of the overall site conditions and hence adds value to the logs.
+A geological interpretation of the environment of deposition and/or the stratigraphic age should accompany all material descriptions in the logs of boreholes, test pits, exposures etc. (as mandated in the Australian Standard, AS1726 2017), as this indicates when and how the geological materials were formed, which in turn will be reflected in their engineering characteristics.
 However, this requires the interpreter to have knowledge of the EGM.
 Incorrect interpretation is possible, so an indication of the confidence of the interpretation is essential.

-Observers need to interpret what they are observing and need to decide what else or where else the conditions should be observed and measured, based on their previous observations and interpretation.
+Observers should interpret what they are observing and should decide what else or where else the conditions should be observed and measured, based on their developing observations and interpretation.
 Clearly, more experienced persons have an advantage.
-If the observer is provided with the EGM the likelihood of the correct interpretation being made significantly increases.
+If the observer is provided with the EGM prior to making further observation the likelihood of the correct interpretation being made significantly increases.
 Furthermore, outliers and anomalies are easier to recognise, document and evaluate.

-Note that field interpretation may change with additional data or knowledge/experience and as the EGM develops it may be necessary to revaluate earlier logs; when changes to the interpretation are made this should be documented.
+Note that field interpretation may change with additional data or knowledge/experience and as the EGM develops it may be necessary to re-evaluate earlier logs; when changes to the interpretation are made this should be documented.